Friday, 11 July 2014

 Further in the area of soft infrastructure, a powerful antitrust body should be established with the clout to order the breakup of the largest corporate entities if required.
 Capitalism without a liquid market will distort rather than develop the country.
 Additionally, a pragmatic environmental clearance board should be set up that works with industry for sustainable development instead of acting like a blocker.

 10. States should be cut free of the central government's apron strings, with only infrastructure projects of national importance to be funded by the central government.
-In all other respects, the states should be made to compete with each other to attract foreign investment, skilled labour, tourism, etc. A time-bound plan should be announced to introduce a Goods and Services Tax (GST) across the country, say within a year, with revenue flowing to the states.
+In all other respects, the states should be made to compete with each other to attract foreign investment, skilled labour, tourism, etc. A time-bound plan should be announced to introduce a single Goods and Services Tax (GST) across the country, say within a year, with revenue flowing to the states.
+The rate should be a low and round figure, preferably 10%.

 Through all of this, the positive message that should be conveyed is that a new era has arrived and there are huge benefits to be reaped.
 While there may seem to be big risks and disadvantages, the bold and the enterprising will become prosperous beyond their dreams.
 The sense of excitement that such a budget unleashes will overcome the fear and negativity that arise from generations of socialist conditioning.